 Scott became the only governor in American history to survive a recall election on June 5, 2012.
 He was re-elected in 2014 and sworn into a second term on January 5, 2015.

-Scott is currently Young America’s Foundation’s president-elect, a role he will take on full-time in early 2021.
+Scott is currently CEO of Young America’s Foundation (YAF) and will become president in early 2021.

 He also serves as the chairman of the board of trustees for the Woodrow Wilson International Center for Scholars within the Smithsonian Institute, is a senior advisor to the National Taxpayers Union, serves on the board of Students for Life Action, is chairman of the Institute for Reforming Government, is finance chairman for the National Republican Redistricting Trust, and is national honorary chairman of the Center for State-led National Debt Solutions.